Search the site:

 Successful Content Will Lead with Purpose, Authenticity, and a Customer-first Approach

-Since search is king, when optimizing your content for SEO, you should ensure that it’s meaningful, purposeful, and able to suit users’ needs.
+Since search is king, when optimizing your content for high-intent searches, you should ensure that it’s meaningful, purposeful, and able to suit users’ needs.
 Google’s ranking algorithm prioritizes the content that would be the most meaningful to those searching, ranking it higher in SERPs.
 By Google’s standards, the top-ranking search result for a given keyword is the one that can answer the search query best.

 Additionally, community engagement, outreach, and research will be key players in the context of content marketing.
 This would mean that, as content marketing evolves, it will shift to become more targeted, customer-centric, and purposeful, thus leaning more towards audience enrichment rather than product promotion.